IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 ## After cleanup

-Reboot the server immediately after the targeted cleanup.
+Reboot the server after the targeted cleanup before returning it to normal production use.

 Do not restore normal RDS/Gateway access until the initial validation is complete.

+Run `Get-WnfNotificationsStructuralInventory.ps1` after cleanup/reboot to confirm the exact target-family count.
+If cleanup removed every exact target-family member, `Audit-WnfSystemScopeLiveState.ps1` has no current family member to use as its automatic reference and will stop with a "No exact toolkit target-family value was found" message.
+In that post-cleanup context, zero exact matches in the structural inventory is the expected result.

 ## Validation checklist